 Santa Barbara Foodie Escape Recap

 So a couple weeks ago, I mentioned that I went to Santa Barbara with some blogging friends for a weekend.
-It was a retreat hosted by myself, Julianne and Dorothy.
-Eight bloggers got together to learn from each other, share experiences and have a great time.
+It was a retreat hosted by myself, Julianne from Beyond Frosting and Dorothy from Crazy for Crust.
+Eight bloggers met up in Santa Barbara to learn from each other, share experiences and have a great time.

 After close to three years of blogging, I can say without a doubt that one of my favorite parts of blogging is all of the wonderful bloggers I’ve met.
 I began enjoying blogging exponentially more after getting to know those in my online community.
 Not only are they all such fun, but they are so supportive.
 Conferences are a wonderful place to meet everyone, but often they are so big and there’s so much going on that you don’t get as much quality face to face time with everyone.
 This retreat was all about that.